optimisticside/messenger/README.md

     },

-    threadId = threadId,    -- the thread ID of the message message = message       -- the message's data
+    threadId = threadId,    -- the thread ID of the message data = data             -- the message's data
 }
 ```